 This breed of dog became so popular that the American public began to go searching in kennels to find them as pets for the family.

-During World War II the German Shepherd was used by both the Allies and Axis forces in the war efforts.
-German Shepherds were used as guard dogs, messengers, to detect mines and many other tasks.
+During World War II, the German Shepherd was used by both the Allies' and Axis' forces in the war efforts.
+German Shepherds were used as guard dogs and messengers to detect mines and many other tasks.
 Several thousands of dogs were enlisted into the Army for service.

-After the war, due to the substantial losses of dogs, an effort was made to preserve them and the German Shepherd bloodlines.
+After the war, due to the substantial losses of dogs, an effort was made to preserve them and the German Shepherd's bloodlines.
 Quality dogs, which had survived the war, had begun to emerge by 1949 in the dog shows again.
-These selected postwar dogs took on enhanced appearance qualities, while also retaining the genetics of the bloodlines of active war dogs.
+These selected postwar dogs took on enhanced appearance qualities while also retaining the genetics of the bloodlines of active war dogs.

-Americans started the blending breeding techniques by the 1950’s with the infusion of out-cross bloodlines.
-Results of this breeding produced eventually with a strong emphasis on increased muscle and bone density, upper leg strength, and higher quarter strength.
-Plus, the head and cropped ears took on a more pleasing standard appearance which is how it is today.
+Americans started blending breeding techniques by the 1950s with the infusion of out-cross bloodlines.
+This breeding eventually produced results with a strong emphasis on increased muscle and bone density, upper leg strength, and higher quarter strength.
+Plus, the head and cropped ears took on a more pleasing standard appearance, which is how it is today.
 These increased the show qualities of the German Shepard.